Scouts de Argentina: Symbolism and progression

 And the general guidelines for tasks of the adult leaders were presented in Aids to Scoutmastership.

 The Scout Motto is Siempre Listo (Always Prepared).

 The Scout emblem incorporates the color scheme of the flag of Argentina.

-Scout Oath
+Scout Promise

 The Committee on Constitutions of the World Scout Movement, adopted in 1999, the words of the Scout Promise to Argentina:

 I, ... (name), promise on my honor and with the grace of God to do all that I can do to fulfill my debts to God, my country, to others and against myself, to always help my fellow men and to live the Scout Law.

 The Confessional Religious Commissions, in accordance with their respective terms of reference or preliminary agreements, "may include additional terms in the text of the Pledge and determine a badge that identifies them to be used on the uniform by members who profess their faith, in accordance with any international educational agencies Scouts of Argentina and respecting the methodological guidelines that are handed down.